 What we have done in the 1980s is to cut down a really heading towards zero our sugar imports from the region, and that is in a relatively short period of time.
-So, the economic blow most of all to the Dominican Republic, but to a lesser extent to the Central
+So, the economic blow most of all to the Dominican Republic, but to a lesser extent to the Central American countries, has been very large.

 American countries, has been very large.
 It is one thing to say to them: You need to move to a nonsugarbased economy; you need to retrain employees.
 It is another thing to say: Do it in two years; do it in three years.
 In effect, this is what we have said to them.